-The Museum will reopen on Wednesday 19 May 2021 and will then be open every Wednesday - Saturday from 10am to 4pm.
+The Museum is open every Wednesday - Saturday from 10am to 4pm.

-Entry to the museum is free, as always, but donations are most welcomed.
+Entry to the museum is free, but donations are most welcomed.

 NHS Covid-19 App